osu-codeclub/carpentries-aug-2024/04_data-structures.md

     [1] "character"

-Like in the examples above, you will most commonly run into situations where numbers or logicals are converted to characters.
+Like in two examples we’ve seen, you will most commonly run into situations where *numbers or logicals are converted to characters*.

 The nitty-gritty of type coercion aside, the point is: if your data doesn’t look like what you thought it was going to look like, type